|

 2. A record of all transactions of the Board will be set forth in an Official Minute Book of the Board of Trustees.
 The minute book will be kept in the President’s office as a permanent official record of school legislation in the college and will be open to inspection by the public.

 3. The minutes will record the name of the person making a motion, the name of a person seconding it, and the vote.
 Voting will be in a manner prescribed by the presiding officer, except that a roll call vote may be required by a Board member.
-A member voting against a motion may state his reasons and may have them recorded in the minutes if he/she so requests at the time of voting.
+A member voting against a motion may state his reasons and may have them recorded in the minutes if so requested at the time of voting.
 Board members may request inclusion of statements they deem vital.

 4. Meetings shall start promptly at the appointed time, provided a quorum is present.
 If a quorum is not present at the appointed time, the Board members present shall wait a minimum of 15 minutes, and if a quorum is still not present, may then adjourn.